rahulranjansah/OAuth-Web-App-Reddit/README.md

 We assume that you know how to access test-script information by going to https://www.reddit.com/prefs/apps

-Here you will get client_id, client_secret that is to be replaced in the code above in keys.txt file.
+Here you will get client_id, and client_secret that is to be replaced in the code above in the keys.txt file.
 (Followed up below)

 ## Installation